Decarbonization Academy

 UVA’s summer Decarbonization Academy is a paid, summer hands-on learning experience drawing together students, faculty, and staff to work towards UVA’s sustainability goals, most notably, achieving carbon-neutrality by 2030; as well as becoming fossil fuel-free by 2050.
 The program is open to rising third years, fourth years, and graduate students enrolled in any UVA program.
 Student decarbonization fellows will be expected to commit to 40 hours of work per week over the 8-week summer academy and will receive a $5000 stipend, paid bi-weekly

-UVA’s Decarbonization Academy is designed as a living laboratory.
+UVA’s Decarbonization Academy is designed as a grounds engaged learning experience.
 This includes engagement with faculty and staff through two signature components.
 First, student fellows will participate in multidisciplinary, group-based learning activities such as faculty lectures, site visits, and field work.
 Second, students will co-create and complete a hands-on decarbonization project with a faculty or staff mentor that directly addresses UVA’s impact.
 Fellows are expected to work in-person at UVA.

+Applications for 2025 will open in the Spring.
 For questions, please contact Ethan Heil with UVA’s Office for Sustainability ([email protected]).
-See the five projects below.

 A. Forest Patches